Jack Lambert (American football): Professional career

-Lambert's four upper front teeth were missing as a result of taking an elbow in basketball during high school.
-Although he had a removable partial denture he wore in public, he didn't wear it during games, and pictures of Lambert's toothless snarl became an iconic image of the famous Steeler defense.

-In 1976, Lambert assumed the role as leader of the Steelers after star defensive tackle "Mean Joe" Greene missed several games due to a chronic back injury.
-After quarterback Terry Bradshaw, receiver Lynn Swann and several other starters went down with injuries, the Steelers struggled to a 1–4 record.
+In 1976, after quarterback Terry Bradshaw, receiver Lynn Swann and several other starters went down with injuries, the Steelers struggled to a 1–4 record early in the season.
+(Other sources state that Bradshaw was injured in game 5 against the Cleveland Browns when hit by Joe "Turkey" Jones, and missed games after that fifth game, with only three starts the rest of the season.)

 At a "players only" meeting, Lambert made it clear that "the only way we are going to the playoffs to defend our title is to win them all from here out."
 In a remarkable nine-game span, the Steelers defense allowed only two touchdowns and a total of 28 points, including five shutouts.
 The Steelers won all of these games and finished at 10–4.
-The defense gave up only a record low 138 points for the entire season.
+The defense gave up only a league leading 138 points for the entire season, and allowed the fewest yards.
+This was the least points allowed per game in AFC history at that time (9.9), and third least in NFL history, behind the 1969 Minnesota Vikings (9.5) and the 1975 Los Angeles Rams (9.6).
 Eight of the eleven defensive starters on the Steelers made the Pro Bowl that year.
-Jack Lambert was named NFL Defensive Player of the Year in 1976.
+In a first, all three of the Steelers starting linebackers (Lambert, Jack Ham and Andy Russell), were named Pro Bowl starters.
+Lambert was named NFL Defensive Player of the Year in 1976.

+In 1976, however, the Steelers lost in the AFC championship game to Oakland, and in 1977, they lost in the divisional playoff round to the Denver Broncos.
+In 1978 and 1979, they returned to the Super Bowl, winning again over Dallas in Super Bowl XIII and defeating the Los Angeles Rams in Super Bowl XIV.
+Lambert had a key interception in securing the victory over the Rams.
+During his career, he played in six AFC championship games and was on four Super Bowl winners.

-During the 1984 season, a severe and recurring case of turf toe sidelined him, after which he retired.
-A bachelor throughout his NFL career, Lambert got married after retirement.
+The Steelers did not make the playoffs in 1980 or 1981, lost in the playoffs in 1982 and 1983, and lost in the AFC championship game in 1984.
+During the 1984 season, a severe and recurring case of turf toe sidelined Lambert, after which he retired.

-He has been a long-time volunteer deputy wildlife officer and he now focuses on coaching youth baseball and basketball, tending to his land and maintaining his town's ball fields.
-He also played on a men's ice hockey team in nearby Harmarville, Pennsylvania.

 Broadcasting career

-Lambert was a member of the NFL on Westwood One as an analyst.
+Lambert was a member of the NFL on Westwood One as an analyst from 1986 until 1994.
+He has also been a guest commentator on the NFL Network from 1995 until 2002 and has served as a contributor for the Sports Broadcasting Network since 2003.

-Honors